smhurf/lewagon_challenges/07-Data-Engineering/02-ML-Iteration/05-Iterate-with-MLFlow/README.md

 ### 💡 Suggested method to track influence of Feature Engineering:
 You will use the benefits of Pipelines integrated into our custom class.
 We will start with one additional feature: `distance_to_center`:
-- Get back to data-challenges/07-Data-Engineering/02-ML-Iteration/01-Kaggle-Taxi-Fare first notebook with complete feature engineering
+- Get back to `data-challenges/07-Data-Engineering/02-ML-Iteration/01-Kaggle-Taxi-Fare` notebook with complete feature engineering
 - Implement Custom Transformer inside `encoders.py` called `DistanceToCenter`, that adds `distance_to_center` 💡 Use notions from Pipeline's custom transformers here
 - adapt `set_pipeline()` method inside our main `Trainer()` class so that it integrates your new bloc